Best Hardside Luggage – Top Choices In 2020!

 There is one feature we want to highlight a little extra.
 Being a hardside, the Sympatico does not have any external pockets.
 But this line has coordinated the hard side with 3 different soft bags.
 There is a tote, a weekender, and a backpack that all can be slid over the telescopic Outsider® handle.

 Some other tech specs then:

-- Aircraft grade aluminium 3 stop trolley handle with ergonomic grip, that goes on the outside.
-This means more space inside and also a flat packing surface.
+- Aircraft-grade aluminum 3 stop trolley handle with an ergonomic grip that goes on the outside.
+This means more space inside and also a flat packing surface

 American Tourister Moonlight Expandable Hardside Luggage with Spinner Wheels